mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Passage on board any ship is standardised into three categories; high passage, middle passage, basic passage and low passage, reflecting the quality of service that can be expected during the journey (in a way reflecting first class, business class and cattle class on airlines today).
 The cost increases with the distance travelled and is for a single jump.

+#### High Passage
-High Passage: This is the equivalent of a luxury cruise or flight in first class.
+This is the equivalent of a luxury cruise or flight in first class.
 Comfortable quarters, good food and staff to wait on hand and foot are expected.
 It requires a stateroom, one ton of cargo space and one level of Steward per 10 passengers.

+#### Middle Passage
-Middle Passage: This is 'standard' class.
+This is 'standard' class.
 There will be a stateroom for every passenger and occasional service from the steward but it is considered more functional than enjoyable as an experience.
 It requires a stateroom, 100kg of cargo and one level of Steward per 100 passengers

+#### Basic Passage
-Basic Passage: For those not willing to risk low berths, the option of basic passage, or steerage as it is often called, exists.
+For those not willing to risk low berths, the option of basic passage, or steerage as it is often called, exists.
 Staterooms will be shared (typically two people to a stateroom) or, on some less scrupulous ships, areas in the cargo bay or engineering will be set aside for very basic accommodation and services (which may only extend to two meals a day and meagre washroom facilities).
 This requires two tons of spare room on the spacecraft, a resilient personality on the part of the passenger and comes with a 10kg baggage allowance.

+#### Low Passage
-Low Passage: This involves being cryogenically frozen and stuffed into a tube with the intention of being thawed out when the destination is reached.
+This involves being cryogenically frozen and stuffed into a tube with the intention of being thawed out when the destination is reached.
 It is by no means unknown for Travellers to die during low passage, whether from system shock at being frozen, being improperly revived or simply a malfunction of the low berth.
 This requires a low berth and comes with a 10kg baggage allowance.

 Travellers considering taking passengers on their own ships should consult the Spacecraft Operations chapter for the requirements needed to do so.

+### SEEKING PASSENGERS
-**SEEKING PASSENGERS** Having enough staterooms (or low berths) on board a spacecraft is one thing – but Travellers looking to make money from bringing passengers on board must find them first.
+Having enough staterooms (or low berths) on board a spacecraft is one thing – but Travellers looking to make money from bringing passengers on board must find them first.

 The number of potential passengers seeking passage to any given destination varies depending on a number of factors.
 When looking to see how many passengers are available, roll 2D on the Passenger Traffic table four times, once each for Low, Basic, Middle and High passengers and apply the following modifiers: